kean/articles/2021-02-13-xcframeworks-caveats.markdown

 ### Library Evolution

-The problem has to do with [Library Evolution](https://swift.org/blog/library-evolution/) (or lack of it).
+My understanding, and I might be wrong here, is that the problem has to do with [Library Evolution](https://swift.org/blog/library-evolution/) (or the lack thereof it).
 The way library evolution work is by generating a `.swiftmodule` folder for your framework.

 <img alt="Pulse, a structured logging system built using SwiftUI" class="NewScreenshot" src="{{ site.url }}/images/posts/xcframeworks/05.png">